Thanks for being patient while we implement your feedback to improve the developer experience.

 };

-For more on B3 element names and their styles, see the BundleB2B Developer Guide (opens in a new tab).
+For more on B3 element names and their styles, see the B3 styles reference (opens in a new tab).

 Customizing display text

-B3 allows you to customize display text for many of the application's elements, such as buttons, headers, and labels.
+You can customize display text for many B3 elements, such as buttons, headers, and labels.

 To overwrite the default text that B3 renders, follow these steps: